go to Table of Contents

 Chapter 13.
 What is Reality?

 What is reality?
 Or, if you prefer, what is existence or “being?”
 Even Aristotle, long ago, realized there was the physical world, which could be measured, and the non-physical world, which he called “metaphysical,” which could not be measured.
 Scientists study the physical world, and metaphysicists, such as philosophers, are involved with the unseen world.
 Until now, that is.
 Now even scientists are beginning to realize that science will never answer questions such as “How did we come into existence?”
 (See Chapter 2.)
-They are hoping quantum physics may hold some answers, but even that is beginning to stray into metaphysical territory.
+They are hoping quantum physics may hold some answers, but even that requires the pre-existence of particles and fields, regardless of their indeterminant state.
 I’m sensing that people are abandoning science and looking to metaphysical beliefs such as Buddhism, or making up their own definition of reality.
 Which leads me to the following premise.

 Premise: God is reality.